This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

-A data subject may request a business operator to make a correction, addition or deletion (collectively, correction) in relation to the content of retained personal data when said retained personal data is incorrect.
-The business operator must conduct a necessary investigation without delay to the extent necessary to achieve a purpose of use and, based on the result thereof, make a correction of the content of the retained personal data when having received the request pursuant to article 29(1) of the APPI.
+A data subject may request a business operator make a correction, addition or deletion (collectively, correction) in relation to the content of retained personal data when that personal data is incorrect.
+The business operator must conduct a necessary investigation without delay to the extent necessary to achieve a purpose of use and, based on the result thereof, make a correction of the content of the retained personal data when having received the request pursuant to the APPI.

-However, the business operator is exempt from making a correction where a special procedure concerning a correction of the content is prescribed by other laws or regulations.
+However, the business operator is exempt from that correction obligation under the APPI where a special procedure concerning a correction of the content is prescribed by other laws or regulations.

 Right to request suspension of use, deletion or suspension of third-party transfers

-Furthermore, after the APPI amendments come into force, the requirements will be eased for data subjects requesting suspension and deletion measures when there is a possibility of violating individual rights or legitimate interests.
-Until April 2022, data subjects are entitled to request suspension and deletion measures only when business operators violate certain provisions, for example, improper acquisition of personal data.
+In addition, recent amendments to the have relaxed the requirements for data subjects requesting suspension and deletion measures when there is a possibility of violating individual rights or legitimate interests.

 The role of the data protection officer